 Your ability to control your limbs after a spinal cord injury depends on two factors: the place of the injury along your spinal cord and the severity of injury to the spinal cord.

 - Complete.
-If almost all feeling (sensory) and all ability to control movement (motor function) are lost below the spinal cord injury, your injury is called complete.
+If all feeling (sensory) and all ability to control movement (motor function) are lost below the spinal cord injury, your injury is called complete.

 - Incomplete.
 If you have some motor or sensory function below the affected area, your injury is called incomplete.
 There are varying degrees of incomplete injury.

 Additionally, paralysis from a spinal cord injury may be referred to as:

 - Tetraplegia.
 Also known as quadriplegia, this means that your arms, hands, trunk, legs and pelvic organs are all affected by your spinal cord injury.